-Indirect cost is allowable for salary and fringe for agencies with an approved federally negotiated rate.
-The federal de Minimis rate will be allowed for agencies whom have not had a previous federally negotiated rate.
-Indirect cost must be approved in your grant award prior to reimbursement.
+- A. Indirect cost is allowable for salary and fringe for agencies with an approved federally negotiated rate.
+The federal de Minimis rate will be allowed for agencies that have not had a previously federally negotiated rate.
+Indirect cost must be approved in your grant award prior to reimbursement. - B. Budgetary adjustments for the indirect category, increases or decreases, must be approved by an amendment prior to reimbursement.

 XIII.
-Contracts with third party service providers
+Contracts with third-party service providers

-All contracts with third party direct service providers paid for by DCVAG grant funds must be approved by program staff prior to contract execution and before services are allowed under the grant award.
+All contracts with third-party direct service providers paid for by DCVAG grant funds must be approved by program staff prior to contract execution and before services are allowed under the grant award.